- 1

 - March

-Why an Out-of-Cycle Release?
+Why an Out-of-Cycle Patch?

-- Some bugs caused application crashes when using text search or JSON functions
+- Some bugs caused application crashes when using Text Search or JSON functions

 Important: If your organization recently updated to PostgreSQL 18.2, 17.8, 16.12, 15.16, or 14.21 in mid-February — you must update again immediately, as that patch introduced regression bugs.

-The 9 Bugs Fixed in This Patch
+9 Bugs Fixed in This Patch

 2. substring() Encoding Error on Non-ASCII Text